logologo

 What happens if the employer pays below the going rate?

-The visa application will be refused.
-If it's discovered after a visa is granted, the sponsor may face a compliance investigation and the worker's leave could be curtailed.
+The visa gets refused.
+If the underpayment is discovered after the visa was already granted, expect a compliance investigation and possible curtailment of the worker's leave.

 Are NHS doctors and nurses subject to the same going rates?